TnexTechnology/New_Plugin_Chat/example/README.md

 # tnexchat_example

-Demonstrates how to use the tnexchat plugin.
+Demonstrates how to use the tnexchat plugin

 ## Getting Started